Employers - What You Need To Know About Social Insurance Numbers

 Remember: your employees' SINs are confidential and should only be used for income-related information.

-Request and examine each new employee's Social Insurance Number card within three days of when they start to work.
+Request each new employee's SIN within three days of them starting to work and record their number.

-- You must view an employee's SIN card and record the name and number exactly as they appear on the card.
-If possible, ask for a photo ID and compare it to the name indicated on the SIN card.
-Every person working in Canada must have a SIN.
+- Every person working in Canada must have a SIN.
 This number is used to administer government benefits under the Income Tax Act, the Canada Pension Plan Act, and the Employment Insurance Act.

 - If a new employee does not have a SIN and is eligible to work in Canada, instruct the individual to apply for a SIN at one of our Service Canada offices - tell them it's fast, simple and secure!
-If the employee's application and identity document(s) are in order, he or she will receive a SIN in one visit and be able to provide you with a written confirmation.
+If the employee's application and identity document(s) are in order, he or she will receive a SIN in one visit.

 - If you would like to confirm the SIN of a current or former employee, please contact Service Canada's Social Insurance Registration office at 1-800-206-7218 and select Option "3".
 If calling from outside Canada dial 506-548-7961 (long distance charges apply).
 You will need to provide your business number (issued by Canada Revenue Agency), along with appropriate information to verify the identity of your company as well as the employee.

-- If an employee has a SIN beginning with a "9", you must verify that the date on the SIN card has not expired.
-SINs that begin with a "9" are issued to temporary workers who are neither Canadian citizens nor permanent residents.
-These SINs are only valid until the expiry date that is printed on the front of the card.
-The expiry date corresponds to the date on the document from Citizenship and Immigration Canada which authorizes a person to work in Canada.
+- SINs beginning with a “9” are issued to temporary workers who are neither Canadian citizens nor permanent residents.
+These SINs are valid only until the expiry date indicated on the Citizenship and Immigration Canada (CIC) document authorizing the person to work in Canada.

 Protect your employees' personal information, including their SIN, from theft and inappropriate use or disclosure.